CASE STUDY

 - Reflect The Nano Foundation’s core mission and ethos of equality, technical excellence, and value

-Based on these guidelines, we continued on our journey of research and development, working to create a symbol that both represented nano as the leading virtual currency and communicated the very nature of existing real world currencies recognised the world over.
+With these principles in mind, we conducted research and development to create a symbol that represents nano as a leading virtual currency while also acknowledging the existing real-world currencies recognised worldwide.

-Since the symbol needed to be ubiquitous and well adopted, we investigated numerous implementation methods and applications to enable:
+Since the symbol needed to be ubiquitous and well-adopted, we investigated numerous implementation methods and applications to enable the following:

-- All nano users and supporters to easily use the new currency symbol, and therefore increase its adoption
+- All nano users and supporters to be able to easily use the new currency symbol and, therefore, increase its adoption

 - The nano creators to track the use and adoption of the new currency symbol